How to Buy a Car Without a Credit History

 When you apply for a car loan, the lender will check your credit score through one or more of the credit bureaus, and your credit history determines your score.
 If you have no credit history, you won’t have a good credit score.
 It won’t be as bad as if you’ve mishandled your finances in the past, but it still won’t be good.

 The lender checks your credit to determine how likely you are to repay your loan.
-If you have no credit history, the lender doesn’t have any evidence of how you will handle paying back a loan.
+And while there are bad credit car loans if you have no credit history, the lender doesn’t have any evidence of how you will handle paying back a loan.
 They may deny your loan application because of this.
 If they approve you, it will be at a higher annual percentage rate (APR), because they’re taking more risk by lending to you.

 Getting a Car Loan with No Credit History